EvolvingAgentsLabs/agent-examples/README.md

-# LLMUNIX Agentic Examples
+# LLMunix: Pure Markdown Operating System Examples

-Welcome to the official examples repository for **LLMUNIX**, the document-centric operating system powered by the [Evolving Agents Labs Framework Core](https://github.com/EvolvingAgentsLabs/framework-core).
+Welcome to the official examples repository for **LLMunix**, the Pure Markdown Operating System where everything is either an agent or tool defined in markdown documents.
+Claude Code serves as the runtime engine interpreting these markdown specifications.

 This repository contains a curated collection of high-impact examples demonstrating the core power of the framework: **providing a simple, natural language goal and watching the OS autonomously create the entire agent and tool toolchain needed to accomplish it.**